 It’s not often I’ll watch a great season of television only to hope it doesn’t get renewed.
 But that’s precisely my reaction to River, a grim but endearing British crime series that ends so perfectly that to extend it further would do it a disservice.
 It’s the story of Detective Inspector John River (Stellan Skarsgård), a peculiar but effective London police officer who has a high clearance rate…and who speaks regularly to the voices in his head.
-River’s mental illness makes life a challenge in the best of times, but these times are worse than usual: his partner Jacqueline “Stevie” Stevenson (Nicola Walker), who for many years helped him cope with his condition, was murdered right in front of him.
-River’s obsessed with solving the mystery of her death, but with his judgement impaired by grief and his condition more exposed than usual, he may not last long enough in his job to realize that goal.
-However with the patient help of his new partner Ira (Adeel Akhtar), his superior Chrissie (Lesley Manville), and his therapist Rosa (Georgina Rich), he transcends his issues to delve into Stevie’s past to unearth the circumstances that led to her grizzly end—all while visions of her, and of other dead people, haunt his every waking moment.
+River’s mental illness makes life a challenge at the best of times, but these times are worse than usual: his partner Jacqueline “Stevie” Stevenson (Nicola Walker), who for many years helped him cope with his condition, was murdered right in front of him.
+River is obsessed with solving the mystery of her death, but with his judgement impaired by grief and his condition more exposed than usual, he may not last long enough in his job to realize that goal.
+However, with the patient help of his new partner Ira (Adeel Akhtar), his superior Chrissie (Lesley Manville), and his therapist Rosa (Georgina Rich), he transcends his issues to delve into Stevie’s past to unearth the circumstances that led to her grizzly end—all while visions of her, and of other dead people, haunt his every waking moment.

 But it’s also an absorbing mystery.
 Stevie’s brutal death, replaying mercilessly on CCTV footage throughout, is worthy of a trigger warning, but the script brilliantly builds intrigue around that horrible moment.
 Even as we’re getting to know River, we’re getting to know Stevie…but only through River’s visions and recollections.
-Her mysterious death has filled him with doubts, and he’s not sure he’s imagining the real Stevie, or creating uncomfortable new versions of her.
+Her mysterious death has filled him with doubt, and he’s not sure he’s imagining the real Stevie, or creating uncomfortable new versions of her.

 It makes for gripping viewing, the intelligently detailed script enhanced by terrific performances from the two leads.
 Skarsgård’s subdued, touching persona is ingratiating, and Walker provides lively, winning support; together they share an entrancing chemistry that only grows as the mystery progresses.
 Their relationship in particular is worth the price of admission, sad and bleak, but also charming and beautiful.
-And River’s search for closure ends on just the right note: hopeful, but realistic, and very, very satisfying.
+River’s search for closure ends on just the right note: hopeful, but realistic, and very, very satisfying.